What is SMTP authentication? SMTP Auth explained

 How does ASMTP work?

-An essential feature of ASMTP is that e-mails are accepted via port 587/TCP (the SMTP AUTH port), instead of the traditional port 25/TCP.
+An essential feature of ASMTP is that emails are accepted via TCP port 587 (the SMTP AUTH port) and not over the traditional port 25/TCP.
 This is a mandatory feature of ESMTP.
-The protocol contains a selection of authentication mechanisms with different levels of security, which, depending on its configuration, an SMTP server can use in order to check the trustworthiness of the SMTP client.
+The protocol contains a selection of authentication mechanisms with different levels of security, which, depending on its configuration, an SMTP server can use in order to check the trustworthiness of an SMTP client.

-- CRAM-MD5: an alternative to PLAIN and LOGIN with a higher level of security according to the challenge-response principle.
-Since spammers can decode a user’s personal access data relatively quickly from the Base64 character set, the password is not transferred to the server in code or in plain text via this mechanism.
-Instead, the server provides the client with a kind of computational task that can only be solved with the help of the password.
-This task changes with each login so spammers cannot misuse data from previous server connections.
+LOGINwith a higher level of security that follows the challenge-response principle.
+Via this mechanism, the password is not transferred in code or plain text.
+Instead, the server provides the client with a randomly generated computational task that can only be solved with the help of the password.

 How to configure SMTP authentication